Skip to content

 Service area

 Manchester, Nashua, Bedford, Merrimack, Hudson: the Merrimack Valley holds the state's biggest concentration of roofs, and most of them are asphalt laid in waves as the suburbs grew.
-Granite State Metal Roofing matches homeowners here with independent local metal roofing professionals, free, and this page covers what is specific about going metal in the state's southern tier.
+Granite State Metal Roofing connects homeowners here with independent local metal roofing professionals, free, and this page covers what is specific about hiring one in the state's southern tier.

-This is the gentlest corner of a hard state.
-Design ground snow loads around Manchester and Nashua sit near 50 pounds per square foot, the low end of a New Hampshire range that tops 120 in the mountains, per the official reference, CRREL TR-02-6.
-Gentle is relative: 50 psf is still serious structural snow, and the valley's real roof killer is the freeze-thaw cycle.
+Seventy pounds per square foot for Manchester at 500 feet and 60 for Nashua at 400 feet, near the low end of a New Hampshire range that runs from 50 psf on the Seacoast to 120 in the highest White Mountain townships, per the official reference, CRREL TR-02-6.
+Gentle is relative: 70 psf is still serious structural snow, and the valley's real roof killer is the freeze-thaw cycle.
 Winter here crosses freezing dozens of times, which pumps water in and out of every asphalt shingle lap and builds ice dams over the eaves in the January thaws.
 A standing seam surface gives that cycle nothing to work with: snow sheds, meltwater finds no laps, and the panel doesn't care how many times February changes its mind.
+The mechanism, and what to do when a dam has already built, is covered at ice dam removal on a metal roof.

 A replacement-wave housing stock